 Some of the alternative technologies in consideration for nitrogen management on Cape Cod as part of the 208 Plan are actually stormwater treatment systems that also provide significant nutrient removal.
-Examples of stormwater BMPs proposed for nitrogen management are bioretention/soil media filters, phytobuffers, vegetated swales, and stormwater constructed wetlands.
+Examples of stormwater BMPs proposed for nitrogen management are bioretention/soil media filters, phytobuffers, vegetated swales, and constructed stormwater wetlands.
 All of these technologies provide physical filtration, uptake of pollutants within plant tissue, nitrification and denitrification, and other microbial biochemical processes that effectively remove a broad range of pollutants from the water column.
-According to the Draft MS4 Permit, Cape Cod communities need to consider installing BMPs that significantly reduce nitrogen where discharges occur in nitrogen TMDL watersheds.
+According to the2016 MS4 Permit, Cape Cod communities need to consider installing BMPs that significantly reduce nitrogen where discharges occur in nitrogen TMDL watersheds.

 For optimal effectiveness, sewer infrastructure and alternative nitrogen reduction technologies should be located in areas that contribute the most nitrogen loading to impaired embayments.
-Roadway development or upgrades within watersheds that require a high amount of nitrogen removal should consider opportunities to (1) include sewer infrastructure alongside current roadway plans and (2) implement stormwater BMPs to remove nitrogen.
+Roadway development or upgrades within watersheds that drain to subembayments that require a high amount of nitrogen removal should consider opportunities to (1) include sewer infrastructure alongside current roadway plans and (2) implement stormwater BMPs to remove nitrogen.

-Nitrogen Removal Requirements in Subembayments FIGURE 13.
+FIGURE 19.
+Nitrogen Removal Requirements in Subembayments (DRAFT)